ArjiHarshaVardhan/Starve_free_readers_writers_problem/README.md

 ~~~

 # Reader section logic
 In order to execute reading it waits for `read_token` semaphore.
 After holding `read_token` semaphore it increments `readers_count` by holding `readers_count_mutex` before incrementing and then releases the semaphore.
-If now if `readers_count` is 1 which means this is first reading after one or more writings so now `wrt_token`  is held so that no writing is now executing.
-Now `read_token` is released before the critical section execution because reading can be done concurrently.
+If now `readers_count` is 1 which means this is first reading after one or more writings so now `wrt_token` is held so that no writing is now executing.
+Now `read_token` is released before the critical section execution because multiple readings can be done concurrently.
 Now critical section executes and readers_count is decremented by holding `readers_count_mutex` before decrementing and then releases the semaphore.
 If now if `readers_count` is 0 which means this is the last reading process before one or more writings process.

 # Writer section pseudocode
 ~~~cpp